Skip to content

 isNonEmptyTrimmed("hello"); // true

-When both refinements apply to the same base type and you need both to hold at once, and produces a B & C refinement.
+When two independent checks apply to the same base type and you require both to hold true simultaneously, and produces a combined B & C refinement:

 isPositive,